mspencedm/Software-Dev-DnD/Religion/Deities.md

 ## Deities

-### Arkon, the Creator
+### Akron, the Creator
-Arkon is the chief deity of the Arcknights, often depicted as a celestial being with radiant energy.
+Akron is the chief deity of the Arcknights, often depicted as a celestial being with radiant energy.
 He is the deity of creation, knowledge, and innovation.
-Arkon represents the inherent curiosity and desire for progress that drives the Arcknights.
+Akron represents the inherent curiosity and desire for progress that drives the Arcknights.
 He is invoked by those seeking inspiration, guidance, and wisdom in their technological and magical pursuits.

 ### Machina, the Artificer
 Machina is the goddess of artifice, invention, and craftsmanship.
 She is believed to have gifted the Arcknights with the knowledge of building advanced technology and weaving intricate spells.
 Artisans and engineers pay homage to Machina, seeking her blessings for their creations.